 What Should I Be Paid?

-Have you ever heard anyone say, "I think I'd like the lowest paid job."
+Have you ever heard anyone say, "Find the lowest paying job?"
 Well, neither has any of the search engines.
-There aren’t many people trying to earn less in the world and that is why one of the most frequently searched sets of words is “highest paying job”.
-The good news is that the second highest set of search words is "what is average pay for my job?"
+No one is trying to earn less in this world.
+That is why the phrase "highest paying job" is one of the most frequently searched sets of words.
+The good news is that the second highest set of search words is "what is the average pay for my job?"
 This means that those people are looking for what the going rate is.
 They're looking to validate “fairness” in what they are being paid.
 These aren’t just common search phrases.
 Ask anyone who owns a business or makes decisions about people’s pay if these are frequent conversations.
 The answer will be yes.

 The Law: Minimum Wage and Living Wage

 The Federal Minimum Wage set the minimum legal wage a business can pay an employee.
 At the time of this writing, The federal minimum wage is just $7.25 and has not increased since 2009.
 It was introduced in 1938 with The Fair Labor Standards Act.
 The act was a result of protests of the treatment of laborers due to exploitation and discrimination.
 The Inflation and Consumer Index helps determines that number.
 Cities, States, and to a lesser extent, the Federal Government enacts laws to enforce minimum wages.

 We do not currently have a federal law that sets a living wage, although there are cities that have begun to raise that wage due to the Fight for $15 movement.
 A living wage will be different based on the cost of living in the local area.
 For example, the cost of living in California would necessitate a higher living wage than say, Indiana.
 California has one of the highest costs of living in the U.S. Indiana, one of the lowest.

 Base pay is the value a company will assign to a certain job.
 It is the value of your time, skills, and experience from the employer's perspective.
 This number is generally based on historical information in payroll systems, such as ADP and the BLS.